ooa113y/umineko-randomiser/README.md

 - The English script (optional)

 ## What versions of Umineko are supported?
 The Steam version of both the [Question](https://store.steampowered.com/app/406550/) and [Answer](https://store.steampowered.com/app/639490/) arcs should work.
-Fan modifications such as 07th-Mod, as well as the original physical release, are not supported.
+07th-Mod will work as well.
+Other fan modifications, and the original physical release, are not supported.

 ## How to undo the randomisation?
-Delete the `bmp`, `big`, `bgm` folders and the `0.utf` file.
-[Ask Steam to redownload those for you.](https://support.steampowered.com/kb_article.php?ref=2037-QEUH-3335) You don't have to do this if you just want to run the randomiser again, simply run it and you'll be fine.
+If you were using the base game, elete the `bmp`, `big`, `bgm` folders and the `0.utf` file and [ask Steam to redownload those for you](https://support.steampowered.com/kb_article.php?ref=2037-QEUH-3335).
+If you were using the modded game, reinstall the mod.
+You don't have to do this if you just want to run the randomiser again, simply run it and you'll be fine.

 ## Known issues
+- ADV-mode support is very limited, though it does work.
+NVL is recommended.
+  - In ADV-mode, nametags will not appear if the script is randomised, since they no longer match who's actually speaking.
+  - In Nocturne, ADV-mode will only show a single line at a time in the text window.
 - The script randomisation takes a *long* time (10+ minutes).
 - Lines may run off screen sometimes.
 - The chapter jump is slightly glitched (it works, but the text before it will be nonsensical).